moehriegitt/hob3l/doc/scadformat.md

 ignoring children that have no first non-empty child.

 Note again: an intuitively empty child will not necessarily produce an empty result.
-Only if it is not ignore will the result be empty.
+Only if the child is not ignored will the result be empty.
 E.g. `cube(0)` will make the result empty, but `group(){}` is ignored and has no influence on the result.